mspraggs/pyQCD/README.md

     cmake .
     make

+To see substantial performance gains, you can tell the compiler to use AVX and turn off the Eigen bounds checking code by running cmake as follows before compiling:

+    cmake . -DCMAKE_CXX_FLAGS="-mavx -DNDEBUG"

+The "-mavx" flag will likely vary between compilers.
+See your compilers documentation for details.

 If you want to use CUDA, then you'll need to specify the path to CUSP when you run cmake.
 For example, if you clone the CUSP library into /home/user/cusplibrary, then you'll need to run: